-Byte write operations are supported by the CY7C1248KV18.
+Byte write operations are supported by the CY7C2670KV18.
 A write operation is initiated as described in the Write Operations section.
-The bytes that are written are determined by BWS0 and BWS1, which are sampled with each set of 18-bit data words.
-Asserting the appropriate byte write select input during the data portion of a write latches the data being presented and writes it into the device.
-Deasserting the byte write select input during the data portion of a write enables the data stored in the device for that byte to remain unaltered.
-This feature can be used to simplify read, modify, or write operations to a byte write operation.
+The bytes that are written are determined by BWS0, BWS1, BWS2, BWS3, which are sampled with each set of 36-bit data words.
+Asserting the appropriate Byte Write Select input during the data portion of a write latches the data being presented and writes it into the device.
+Deasserting the Byte Write Select input during the data portion of a write enables the data stored in the device for that byte to remain unaltered.
+This feature is used to simplify read, modify, or write operations to a byte write operation.